CharlesCreativeContent/aws-selenium-ide/README.md

 - Exportable to Selenium
 - Browser Recording

-## Pros and Cons
+## Pros

-Pro - Easy to Start
+- Easy to Start - The ability to record browser interactions, as opposed to writing each step manually, saves time

-Pro - Exportable
+- Exportable - You can quickly transition to selenium code that can run in your environment testing frameworks

-Pro - Visual Testing
+- Visual Testing - You can have test that actually verifies features from the client side

-Con - Easy to Start
+## Cons
+- Dynamic apps - Tests can be broken often if application is consistently updated or elements are dynamically rendered
+- Not in Backend -

-Con - Exportable
+- Manual Save

-Con - Visual Testing

 ## Command Line Interface